fredpasqua/test/README.md

-A fun company directory built as a client side project which consumes an online API of robots from dummyjson.com and allows the user the sort by name, title, deparment.
+A fun company directory built as a client side project which consumes an online API of robots from dummyjson.com and allows the user to sort by name, title or department.

-Built with React and makes use of hooks such as useState and useEffect, as well as react.select to display a drop down of departments.
+Tech:
+REACT
+JAVASCRIPT: fetch, event handlers ,sort(), includes(), map(), filter(), push() REACT.SELECT npm package integrated
+SASS
+CSS ANIMATIONS
+REACT HOOKS: useState, useEffect, useReducer
+FONT AWESOME ICONS